Structured Cabling in Schools

 Cat5e Cabling

-Supporting speeds up to 1 Gbps over 100 metres, Cat5e remains adequate for basic connectivity in areas with lower bandwidth demands.
-However, for new installations we generally recommend Cat6 as a minimum to provide headroom for future applications and ensure the cabling infrastructure does not become a bottleneck as network speeds increase.
+Cat5e supports speeds up to 1 Gbps over 100 metres.
+It remains suitable for basic connectivity in areas with lower bandwidth demands.
+However, for new installations we recommend Cat6 as a minimum.
+This provides headroom for future applications and ensures the cabling infrastructure does not become a bottleneck as network speeds increase.

 Cat6 Cabling

 Cat6 is our recommended standard for most school installations.
-It supports 1 Gbps over the full 100-metre permanent link distance and 10 Gbps over shorter distances up to 55 metres.
-The improved shielding and reduced crosstalk characteristics of Cat6 provide a noticeable improvement in network reliability, particularly in environments with electrical interference from lighting, heating systems, and other building services.
+Specifically, it supports 1 Gbps over the full 100-metre permanent link.
+It also handles 10 Gbps over shorter distances up to 55 metres.
+In addition, the improved shielding and reduced crosstalk in Cat6 provide a noticeable improvement in network reliability.
+This is particularly valuable in environments with electrical interference from lighting, heating systems, and other building services.

 Cat6a Cabling

-Cat6a supports 10 Gbps over the full 100-metre distance and is specified for high-performance areas such as server rooms, comms rooms, and ICT suites.
-It is increasingly required in new school builds to meet DfE infrastructure specifications and future-proof the cabling investment for 10 Gigabit Ethernet and beyond.
-Cat6a is also recommended for wireless access point drops, where the access point hardware is capable of multi-gigabit throughput.
+Moreover, Cat6a supports 10 Gbps over the full 100-metre distance.
+SchoolCare specifies it for high-performance areas such as server rooms, comms rooms, and ICT suites.
+New school builds increasingly need Cat6a to meet DfE infrastructure specifications.
+This future-proofs the cabling investment for 10 Gigabit Ethernet and beyond.
+SchoolCare also recommends Cat6a for wireless access point drops, where the access point hardware can handle multi-gigabit throughput.

 Fibre Optic Cabling

-Single-mode and multi-mode fibre optic cabling provides virtually unlimited bandwidth capacity and is immune to electrical interference.
-Fibre is essential for backbone links between buildings and comms rooms, and is increasingly used for high-speed desktop connections in specialist areas.
+Additionally, single-mode and multi-mode fibre optic cabling provides virtually unlimited bandwidth capacity and is immune to electrical interference.
+Specifically, fibre is essential for backbone links between buildings and comms rooms.
+Schools also use it increasingly for high-speed desktop connections in specialist areas.
 Our team handles fusion splicing, mechanical termination, and OTDR testing to guarantee end-to-end performance.
-All fibre installations are tested and certified to TIA/EIA-568 standards.
+Our team tests and certifies all fibre installations to TIA/EIA-568 standards.

 Plan Your Cabling Infrastructure